 If you have earned less than 24 college credit hours at the point of applying for admission, you will need to have an official copy of your ACT or SAT test scores sent to the Office of Admission from the appropriate testing agency.

-We require an essay or personal statement from all applicants.
-You can use one of the essay prompts provided in the Drake application, or write on a topic of your choice.
-Please do not submit a paper you wrote for a school assignment.
-The Admission Committee would rather read something more personal.
+We require an essay or personal statement from each applicant.
+You must use one of the essay prompts provided in the Drake Application or Common Application.
+Please do not submit a paper you wrote for a school assignment; the admission committee would rather read something more personal.